 Is your organization:

-• Aligned with our Fall 2017 SVP Boston Investment Guidelines?
+• Aligned with our Spring 2018 Grant Guidelines?

 You may be one of several organizations asked to submit a full proposal and references.

 If you are invited to submit a full proposal, members of SVP’s Investment Committee will visit your organization.
-This allows us to see your work in action, get to know your staff and board, and to ask questions we might have.
-It also gives you a chance to ask questions of SVP.
-Additionally, after the site visit, your Executive Director will have a one-on-one meeting with one of our SVP Partners skilled in leadership development and assessment.
+This allows us to get to know your staff and board and ask questions we might have.
+It also gives you a chance to ask questions of us.
+Additionally, after the site visit, your Executive Director will have a one-on-one meeting with SVP Partners skilled in leadership development.

-#6 Receive Investment Grant and Share Your Story with Our Partners: December 2017
+#6 Receive Grant and Share Your Story with Our Partners: June 2018